International9/Python-VectorN-Library/README.md

     "pip install git+https://github.com/International9/Python-VectorN-Library"

-**Possible To Use Manual Installation:**
+**Possible To Use Manual/Local Installation (Requires git):**

   1.)
 Download Or Clone The Directory Using This Line In Cmd:

     "git clone https://github.com/International9/Python-VectorN-Library.git"

   2.)
-Navigate into the project folder:

-    "cd VectorNLibrary"
+Navigate Into The Cloned Project Folder:

+    "cd (Directory Of Library Just Cloned)"

+  3.)
+Then Just:

+    "pip install ."

 Support: